sandpiper-framework/sandpiper/cmd/cli/README.md

 ## Introduction

 Level 1 implementation of Sandpiper means syncing "file-based" data-objects.
+The `sandpiper` CLI tool supports the adding and pulling of Level 1 files.
-I think it makes sense to implement two CLI tools for Level 1.
-This functionality would be duplicated when we create the Admin screens, but should be much easier to implement than a full admin interface (since there is no UI and it just calls the exposed API).
-Plus it will be useful for early testing.
+This functionality will be duplicated in the Admin screens, but is easier to implement than a full admin interface (since there is no UI and it just calls the exposed API) and allows for hands-free automation.

 ## Add File-Based Objects
 Implement the "add" command to add "file" data-objects to a slice in the pool.
 This command could be called by an internal PIM, for example, to "publish" completed delivery files.